Frequently asked questions

 Yes, we have a large selection of food and drinks in Holmenkollen, and there are selling points in every ticketed zone.
 In the festival streets you will find various food trucks, and there is also food in the spectator tent.
 In the tent, you can also purchase wine and beer.

-Can I experience World Cup Biathlon in the field?
+Can I experience the Biathlon World Cup in the forest?

-No, during the World Cup Biathlon, only the inner piste network is used, and a ticket is required to gain access to the various public areas.
+No, during the Biathlon World Cup, only the inner trail network is used, and a ticket is required to access the various spectator areas.

 Can I watch the competitions as a volunteer?

-As long as it doesn't conflict with your assigned shift, you can watch the competition.
-But remember that we usually sell out the capacity we have in the stands, especially in the ski stadium.
-It is therefore important that you as a volunteer do not take up space in the stands.
-Then you make the job of other volunteers more difficult, so use the space at Kapellskogen and VM-Haugen.
-Also remember that the public will still approach you and will expect your help as long as you wear the official outfit.
-You are our external face and must always be welcoming and helpful as long as you are in the arena.
+As long as it doesn't clash with your assigned shift, you can watch the competition.
+But remember that we usually sell out the capacity we have in the stands, especially at the ski stadium.
+Therefore, it is important that you as volunteers do not take up space in the stands.
+That makes the job of other volunteers more difficult, so use the space at Kapellskogen and VM-Haugen.
+Also remember that the public will still approach you and will expect your help as long as you are wearing the official uniform.
+You are our face to the world and should always be welcoming and helpful as long as you are in the arena.

-Can I choose what I want to work on?
+Can I choose what I want to work with?

-In your application to volunteer, you are advised to list your top 3 priorities based on what you want.
-Applications are processed on an ongoing basis, and emphasis will also be placed on previous experience and willingness to work.
-In other words, it is very much up to you to work with what you really want, but at the same time, there are some sections that do not need so many volunteers.
-We want highly motivated people who are excited to create a great event.
+In your application to be a volunteer, you are advised to list your top 2 priorities based on what you want.
+Applications are processed continuously, and emphasis will also be placed on previous experience and willingness to work.
+In other words, it is largely up to you to get to work with what you really want, but at the same time, there are some sections that do not need so many volunteers.
+We want highly motivated people who are looking forward to creating a great event.

 Can I bring a baby stroller?